HuiPan-Peter/Social-Network-API_HuiPan/README.md

 #### GET Routes

-- To retrieve user data, make a GET request to `http://localhost:3001/api/users`.
+- To retrieve user data, make a GET request to `http://localhost:3001/api/users` for all users.

+- To retrieve user data by ID, make a GET request to `http://localhost:3001/api/users/{userId}` for a specified user.

 - To retrieve thought data, make a GET request to `http://localhost:3001/api/thoughts`.

+- To retrieve thought data by ID, make a GET request to `http://localhost:3001/api/users/{thoughtId}` for a specified thought.

 Example: GET `http://localhost:3001/api/users` should return a formatted JSON response containing all user data.